rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

 _Available as of v2.2.0_

-If you are using a private registry with authentication for your Docker images, please configure the registry in this section to allow the nodes to pull images from this registry.
-See [Private Registries]({{< baseurl >}}/rke/latest/en/config-options/private-registries/) for more information.
+The registry configuration here is applied during the provisioning of the cluster.
+This option tells Rancher to pull the [system]({{<baseurl>}}/rke/latest/en/config-options/system-images/) or [addon]({{<baseurl>}}/rke/latest/en/config-options/add-ons/) images, which are components needed to maintain the Kubernetes cluster.

+To deploy workloads that pull images from a private registry, you will need to [set up your own Kubernetes registry.]({{<baseurl>}}rancher/v2.x/en/k8s-in-rancher/registries/)

+See the [RKE documentation on private registries]({{< baseurl >}}/rke/latest/en/config-options/private-registries/) for more information on the private registry for components needed to maintain the Kubernetes cluster.

 ### Authorized Cluster Endpoint